keironchaudhry/women-in-tech-hackathon/README.md

 Choose the woman you would like to chat to, and ask her any questions you have about her life and work, achievements and obstacles, and more!

+The live site is deployed at: [https://women-in-tech-hackathon.herokuapp.com/](https://women-in-tech-hackathon.herokuapp.com/)

+# AIms of the project

 ## Representation

 ChatWIT aims to help contribute to the visibility and representation of women in tech, by reminding all of us that there have always been women who have claimed their place in the "traditionally male-dominated field" of computing, and enabling us to learn more about these women and their accomplishments.